Does kinesio tape really help for calf strain?

 - It improves the local circulation (69%)

-These results show that clinicians and sports professionals see kinesiotaping as beneficial for their clients.
-And they’re using it even without sound evidence to support it.
-Further, some are using it even though they believe it does not directly impact the tissues.
+These results show that clinicians and sports professionals see kinesio tape as beneficial for their clients.
+And they're using it even without sound evidence to support it.
+Further, some use it even though they believe it does not directly impact the injured tissues.

 The question is, should they be using a modality that research doesn't entirely support?

-What do we do when science lacks, but it appears that something works?
+What do we do when science lags but something appears to work?

 At Exakt Health, we believe treatments should be evidence-based as far as possible.

 However, in some cases, research lags.
-Therefore, we need to find reliable ways to validate techniques while the research studies catch up.
+Therefore, we must find reliable ways to validate techniques while the research studies catch up.

 One way to do this is by looking at anecdotal evidence (what other clinicians have experienced) and using our own clinical experience, sound clinical knowledge, and reasoning.

-This video by Rocktape (one kinesiotape brand) demonstrates a kinesiotaping technique for acute calf strains.
+This video demonstrates a kinesiotaping technique for acute calf strains.

 Please note – They instruct you in the video to pull your toes up towards your shin, to gently stretch the skin, when you apply the tape.
 Only pull it up until you feel a slight sensation of stretch in your calf.
 If you do it too aggressively, you may make your injury worse.